mjstrasser/mjstrasser.github.io/_posts/2017-11-26-retrying-backend-service-calls-with-backoff.md

 An array is a simple example.

 - A `while` loop is used so the service is called at least once.
-This requires the iterable to be unpacked manually and the `done` attribute of the object returned by the iterator’s `next` method to be checked after the service is called.
+This requires the iterable to be unpacked manually so the `done` attribute of the object returned by the iterator’s `next` method can be checked after the service is called.

 - The `sleep` function is the usual promise-based mechanism to wait for a time